SirEntropy/blackhole/README.md

 3. **Data Storage**: The processed data is stored in Amazon DynamoDB, a highly scalable and flexible NoSQL database.
 DynamoDB provides fast and reliable access to the data, allowing efficient retrieval during the fine-tuning process.

 4. **LLM Fine-tuning**: The stored data is used to fine-tune a pre-trained LLM.
 The fine-tuning process involves training the LLM on the organization-specific data, enabling it to capture the nuances, terminology, and patterns specific to the internal systems and processes.

+5. **Performance Monitoring and Evaluation**: After fine-tuning the LLM, the model's performance is rigorously monitored and evaluated using a series of predefined metrics.
+This ensures that the LLM meets the organization's requirements in terms of accuracy, relevance, and response quality.
+Continuous evaluation helps in identifying areas where further improvements or additional fine-tuning may be necessary.

+6. **Continuous Integration and Deployment (CI/CD)**: The entire process, from data collection to LLM fine-tuning and deployment, is integrated into a CI/CD pipeline.
+This ensures that updates and improvements can be made seamlessly as new data becomes available.
+The automated pipeline allows for quick iterations, enabling the organization to keep the LLM up-to-date with minimal manual intervention.